 Bachelor of Multidisciplinary Studies at The University of Texas at Brownsville

 The Bachelor of Multidisciplinary Studies (BMS), offered by the University of Texas at Brownsville (UTB) as part of the Finish@UT program, is a highly flexible degree plan that offers a variety of concentrations.
-If you have completed the core curriculum or have earned a minimum of 60 credits you can select the concentration that appeal to you and combine them, creating your own specialized degree.
-In addition, you have the option to select coursework seamlessly from three other partner institutions: the University of Texas at Arlington, the University of Texas at El Paso, and the University of Texas of the Permian Basin.
+If you have completed the core curriculum or have earned a minimum of 60 credits you can select the concentrations that appeal to you and combine them, creating your own specialized degree.
+In addition, you have the option to select coursework seamlessly from three other partner institutions: the University of Texas at Arlington (UTA), the University of Texas at El Paso (UTEP, and the University of Texas of the Permian Basin (UTPB).

 By completing this BMS you will be able to apply the knowledge and skills attained to expand your career and employment opportunities as well as continue your studies in a graduate degree or post-graduate professional program.